dropfred/js-toys/README.md

 ![](screenshots/n-body_revisited_1.jpg) ![](screenshots/n-body_revisited_2.jpg) ![](screenshots/n-body_revisited_3.jpg)

-_Note: this toy requires WebGL 2, plus the EXT_color_buffer_float and EXT_float_blend extensions._
+_Note: this toy requires WebGL 2 for OpenGL ES 3 transform feedback, plus the EXT_color_buffer_float and EXT_float_blend extensions.
+Extensions are needed because integer textures cannot be blended (even simply added), and float textures cannot be rendered._

+_Note 2: this is a work in progress, and some features are missing.
+In particular, bodies can currently overlap, which should ideally be forbidden._

 [live](https://dropfred.github.io/js-toys/nbody_revisited/index.html)

 Retake on the n-body toy.

-Although I find the initial n-body simulation quite funny, I am frustrated by the very limited number of bodies.
-The two main reasons for that is, first the brute force approach used with n^2 complexity, and second the fact that drawing to the canvas using the 2d renderer is quite slow.
+Although the initial n-body simulation is quite funny, the very limited number of bodies involved is frustrating.
+The two main reasons for that is, first the naive brute force approach with n^2 complexity, and second the fact that drawing to the canvas using the 2d renderer takes a lot of time.
 So I decided to test another approach using WebGL 2.
-The Simulation now runs entirely on the GPU (even the random initialization), and the complexity is now linear.
-On a computer with a decent graphic card, more than 300,000 bodies (that's about 100 billions potential interactions !) can now be simulated at 60 fps, with nearly 0% CPU utilization.
+The Simulation now runs entirely on the GPU, and the complexity is now linear.
+On a computer with a decent graphic card, more than 300,000 bodies can now be simulated at 60 fps, with nearly 0% CPU utilization.
 Also, it now comes with a lot of parameters to play with.

 ## orbit